How to Start a Podcast for Your Small Business: The Step-By-Step Guide

 Step 1: Choose a niche for your podcast

 Just like with blogs, there are tons of podcasts out there.
-So, before recording your first podcast, it’s essential to narrow your topic and decide what you’d like the focus of your podcast to be.
+So, before recording your first podcast, it’s crucial to narrow down your topic and decide on a core focus.

-You want to find a happy medium between choosing a niche that is broad enough to come up with quality content ideas consistently, and narrow enough to attract a specific audience interested in your topic.
+You want to choose a niche that is broad enough to come up with quality content ideas.
+Yet narrow enough to attract a specific audience interested in your topic.

 Here at SEO 101 Podcast, we recommend asking yourself these questions to get the ball rolling:

 Let’s assume the main reason you’re starting a podcast is to generate more traffic and leads for your business.
 In this case, select a category highly related to your business.

 2. What is a niche I can imagine talking about for the next year?
 Two years?
 Ten years?